-Takata continues to face lawsuits involving people who were seriously injured or killed when their car airbag exploded and shot off pieces of metal shrapnel.
+Lawsuits are still being filed for people who were seriously injured or killed when thei airbag exploded and shot out pieces of metal shrapnel.

 Need a Texas Airbag Explosion Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was injured or died from an exploding Takata airbag, you should contact our lawyers immediately.
+If you or a loved one was injured or killed by an airbag explosion, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 In January 2020, Takata issued a final recall for 10 million replacement airbag inflators that were issued in the early stages of the airbag recalls as a temporary fix while they developed a permanent airbag replacement.